YoussefAmrRagab/Clothing-Mart/README.md

 - 🏠 **Clothing Display**: Displays a list of clothes categorized by type.
 - 🏷️ **Chip Widget**: Allows users to filter clothes by category.
 - 🔍 **Search Bar**: Enables users to search for specific clothing items.
-- 🎉 **Recommendations**: Recommends clothing based on the user's weight.
+- 🎉 **Recommendations**: Recommends clothing based on the user's weight and gender.

 ### Details Screen